-- Type: Shopping, Sightseeing
+- Shopping, Sightseeing Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

-You can't hit all the dockyard's attractions in one visit, but you could enjoy a fair few if you plan ahead.
-The park's official website lists out all there is to see and do, but here's a quick summary: There are restaurants, cafés and shops aplenty, the Dockyard Museum, where Nelson's telescope and tea caddy are on display, and a library, with plenty of original documents of Caribbean naval history.
-You can also just sightsee along the marina, relax at the nearby beach, or take a trip up to Shirley Heights.
+You probably can't hit all the dockyard's attractions in one visit, but you can enjoy a fair few if you plan ahead.
+The park's official website lists all there is to see and do, including special events, but here's a quick summary: There are plenty of restaurants, cafés and shops; the Dockyard Museum, where Nelson's telescope and tea caddy are on display; and Dow's Hill Interpretation Center, where visitors can watch a 15-minute presentation on the history and culture of the island.
+Other Dockyard activities include sightseeing along the marina, relaxing at the nearby beach, or taking a trip up to Shirley Heights.

 Recent travelers suggest heading to the dockyard on a day when cruise ships aren't in port and tour groups are limited.
 The extra crowds can take away from the atmosphere.
 "Cafes along the waterfront were a pleasant place to sit and enjoy views of the boats in the harbor," one TripAdvisor reviewer said.